linyt66/triplet-based-lineage-reconstruction/README.md

 # Code and Simulations for Triplet-Based Lineage Inference

+This repository provides code and simulation tools for studying triplet-based lineage tree reconstruction from molecular recording data.
-The analysis makes use of the Cassiopeia package for lineage tracing found [here](https://github.com/YosefLab/Cassiopeia).
+The analysis makes use of the Cassiopeia package for lineage tracing, available [here](https://github.com/YosefLab/Cassiopeia).

-This repository contains the code and simulation framework accompanying the manuscript:
+This codebase accompanies the manuscript:

 **Theoretical Limits and Design Principles for Reliable Molecular Lineage Recorders**

-This project studies the theoretical limits and optimal experimental design for reconstructing lineage trees from genetically encoded molecular recording data, with a focus on triplet-based inference and Max-Cut–based reconstruction algorithms.
+The project focuses on theoretical analysis and simulation-based evaluation of triplet-based inference methods, including Max-Cut–based reconstruction algorithms, under realistic noise and sparsity constraints.

 ---

 ## Overview

-Genetically encoded molecular recorders convert lineage history into heritable molecular barcodes that accumulate changes over time.
-However, these recordings are sparse, noisy, and constrained by biological and technical limitations.
+Genetically encoded molecular recorders encode lineage history into heritable molecular barcodes that accumulate edits over time.
+In practice, these barcodes are sparse, noisy, and subject to biological and technical constraints, which limits reconstruction accuracy.

 This repository provides:

-- A theoretical framework linking local triplet error rates to global tree reconstruction accuracy
+- A theoretical framework relating local triplet error rates to global lineage tree reconstruction accuracy
-- Provable bounds on reconstruction accuracy and minimum barcode length
+- Analytical bounds on reconstruction accuracy and minimum barcode length under simplified noise models
-- Simulation code validating theoretical predictions under realistic noise models
+- Simulation code for validating theoretical predictions under realistic recording noise
-- Implementations of Triplet Max-Cut (TMC) and baseline reconstruction algorithms
+- Implementations of Triplet Max-Cut (TMC) and baseline lineage reconstruction algorithms

-All code is designed to reproduce the simulations and figures reported in the manuscript.
+All code is intended to reproduce the simulations and figures reported in the accompanying manuscript.

 ---